Which Diapers Should I Use for the Night?

 How Often Should Diapers Be Changed at Night?

 How frequently you need to change your baby's diaper during sleep depends on various factors.
 For example, the digestive system of newborns is not yet fully mature, which means they often have bowel movements at night as well.
-In this case, you should change your baby's diaper immediately to avoid unnecessary irritation to their skin.
+In this scenario, you should change your baby's diaper immediately to avoid unnecessary irritation to their skin.
 Typically, between the third and sixth month of life, the digestive system matures and night-time bowel movements become a thing of the past.

 For urine, it depends on the absorbency of the diaper and your child's sensitivity.
 If your baby becomes restless in wet diapers and has trouble falling back to sleep, you should change them.
 If, on the other hand, the diapers leak during the night, you will likely find the solution to the problem in this post.